2008 Denver Broncos season: Roster changes

-On February 29, 2008, LB Ian Gold and WR Javon Walker were released by the Broncos in preparation for the NFL Draft and free agency.
+On February 29, 2008, linebacker Ian Gold and wide receiver Javon Walker were released by the Broncos in preparation for the NFL Draft and free agency.
 Walker was signed by the Oakland Raiders.
 Long-time Broncos kicker Jason Elam was not re-signed by the Broncos, and was then signed by the Atlanta Falcons.

-On June 2, 2008, RB Travis Henry was cut by the team.
+On June 2, 2008, running back Travis Henry was cut by the team.
 Seventh Round pick Josh Barrett signed on June 12, the first draft pick to sign with the team.
 Wide receiver Rod Smith, a veteran of both of the Broncos Super Bowl victories, retired on the first day of training camp.